 They’re not the only things, but they are the most important.

 1. Your goal has to be as specific as possible.

 You can’t say I want to get healthy.
 You need to be more specific than that.
-Do you want to lose 10 pounds?
-You want to be able to run 5 miles?
-Do you want to gain Muscle mass and lose body fat and have a different sized waste?
+Do you want to lose ten pounds?
+You want to be able to run five miles?
+Do you want to gain muscle mass and lose body fat and have a different sized waste?
 Get specific and write down.
 Have you ever heard the phrase “ a goal is only a dream until you write it down”.
-Well, that really is true.
+Well, that’s really is true.